rticommunity/rticonnextdds-connector-js/docs/index.rst

 distributed networking databus.

-*RTI Connector* provides a quick and easy way to write applications that publish and subscribe to the *RTI Connext DDS databus* in Node.js and other languages.
+*RTI Connector* provides a quick and easy way to write applications that publish and subscribe to the *RTI Connext DDS databus* in Javascript (with Node.js) and other languages.

 You can learn how to use *RTI Connector* by reading the following sections, which